 (b) Unintentionally produced POPs, for which Parties are required to take measures, in accordance with Article 5 and Annex C, to reduce total releases derived from anthropogenic sources with the goal of their continuing minimization and, where feasible, ultimate elimination.

+bis Article 3 also provides that parties may continue producing or using POPs listed in Annexes A and/or B for specific exemptions or acceptable purposes, if such have been specified by the Conference of the Parties upon listing..

 Article 5, paragraph (a) (i), of the Stockholm Convention requires the development and maintenance of source inventories and release estimates for unintentionally produced POPs.

 Article 5, paragraph (b) promotes the application of available, feasible and practical measures that can expeditiously achieve a realistic and meaningful level of release reduction or source elimination.